 The main implication of battery management is the need for interacting and involving the user of the device in managing this resource.
-This interaction takes two main forms: (i) Users must be informed of the energy status of a device so they can decide how to prioritise amongst the various tasks that the device can perform (phone calls, gaming, messaging, media creation/playback, etc). (ii) Users must physically plug in a device and surrender its mobility for a period of time in order to charge it when necessary.
+This interaction takes two main forms: (i) Users must be informed of the energy status of a device so they can decide how to prioritize amongst the various tasks that the device can perform (phone calls, gaming, messaging, media creation/playback, etc). (ii) Users must physically plug in a device and surrender its mobility for a period of time in order to charge it when necessary.
 The current solution for this user interaction takes the form of a battery meter, augmented with the ubiquitous "battery low" audio signals, and, on some devices, with a remaining time estimate at current power consumption.

 This de facto user interface standard has remained relatively unchanged for a number of years.
-For mobile phones, this system is arguably sufficient for users to get into habits of charging their devices at suitable periods, as they know their call patterns, and the devices have been optimised for low-power standby modes.
+For mobile phones, this system is arguably sufficient for users to get into habits of charging their devices at suitable periods, as they know their call patterns, and the devices have been optimized for low-power standby modes.
 For laptops, these devices are relatively rarely used in situations where power is unavailable, and, unlike with phones, users are accustomed to bringing the power adaptor with them.

 However, a number of factors have conspired to change this comfortable status quo.
 Firstly, convergence is leading to more multi-functional computing devices with the always-on expectation of phones.
-Secondly, WLAN interfaces such as Bluetooth and 802.11 have become ubiquitous, and during data transfer (though not during idle) they are relatively hungry consumers of energy.
-Thirdly, pervasive computing applications have provided reasons for mobile devices to be executing always-on background applications which use sensing, computation and communication and, therefore, break the low standby-mode power profile that users have become accustomed to.
+Secondly, WLAN interfaces such as Bluetooth and 802.11 have become ubiquitous, and during data transfer (though not during idle), they are relatively hungry consumers of energy.
+Thirdly, pervasive computing applications have provided reasons for mobile devices to be executing always-on background applications.
+These applications use sensing, computation and communication and, therefore, break the low standby-mode power profile that users have become accustomed to.
 The time has come to revisit the issue of battery management for mobile end-user devices.

-The key observation that we make is that a simple "battery remaining" or even "time remaining" does not enable the user to make the right decisions as to the spend of the energy budget and the request for recharging.
-We illustrate this with a few anecdotes.
-Note that the use of "smart phone" in these anecdotes can be taken to mean "converged mobile device" and they are not necessarily phone-specific.
+The key observation that we make is that a simple "battery remaining" or even "time remaining" do not enable the user to make the right decisions as to the spend of the energy budget and the request for recharging.
+The second observation is that context information (location and time) determines battery recharge schedules [4].